 Friday, 28 September 2012

-Samaritans - a dead end call?
+A dead end call?

-Not the most cheerful of subjects, I’ll grant you, but here’s a thought concerning charities, that exist for those at their wit’s end.
+Not the most cheerful of subjects, I’ll grant you, but here’s a thought concerning charities, that exist, for those at their wit’s end.
 After much consideration, I would have grave concerns about conveying, to the suicidal, the impression that there’s no practical solution (after all, if the perceived expert they are speaking with cannot advise then perhaps there really is no hope!) and might that absence, of information, appear as a final, insurmountable, wall?
 Samaritans, surely, act with the best of intentions, but is it not possible that a more pragmatic, advice giving, approach could instil the sense of hope their callers so desperately require?
 There are, of course, those who believe they have benefitted from such services, but, were they able to, others just might tell a different story.